Israeli settlers attack Palestinian villages after deadly Hamas strike | Law-Order

 Israeli settlers attack Palestinian villages after deadly Hamas strike

+"We will not accept any provocations to the police or the security forces in these places or anywhere else," Prime Minister Benjamin Netanyahu said in a statement.
+One Palestinian was shot dead during the attack while at least one other was critically injured, Palestinian health officials said.

+The latest round of violence underlined the volatility of the Israeli-occupied territory, where for over a year the military has been conducting regular sweeps leading to repeated clashes with Palestinian fighters.
+Hours before the overnight attacks, two gunmen fired on a roadside restaurant and petrol station close to the settlement of Eli, killing four Israelis in an attack Hamas - the Islamist group that rules Gaza - said was a response to a major Israeli operation in the West Bank city of Jenin on Monday.

-Overnight, residents of a number of other Palestinian towns also reported settler attacks as senior ministers in Prime Minister Benjamin Netanyahu's government called for a full-scale military operation across the West Bank.
+Residents of a number of other Palestinian towns reported settler attacks after the killings and senior ministers in Netanyahu's government called for a full-scale military operation across the West Bank.
 Yaqoub Oweis, chairman of the village council of Al-Lubban Al-Sharqeya near Ramallah, said Israeli soldiers and police stood by as a large group of settlers burned a petrol station, orchards, a cement factory and dozens of cars.

-Israeli settlers rampaged through Palestinian towns in the occupied West Bank on Wednesday, torching buildings and cars in apparent retaliation for the killing by Hamas of four Israelis near a settlement the day before, residents and officials said.
-One Palestinian was shot dead during the rampage, Palestinian health officials said.

-In TurmusAyya, a prosperous town near Ramallah popular with wealthy Palestinians, footage showed cars ablaze with thick clouds of black smoke swirling above and Palestinian youths throwing stones.
-Overnight, residents of a number of other Palestinian towns also reported settler attacks as senior ministers in Prime Minister Benjamin Netanyahu's government called for a full-scale military operation across the West Bank.

 "We need a military operation, we need to flatten buildings, we need targeted killings," he told parliament on Wednesday.
 "That's how you act against terrorism."
 Some other ministers played down the demand for additional measures.
 "There's no need for any new decisions, only adaptation of existing ones," Energy Minister Israel Katz, a member of the government Security Cabinet, told Army Radio.

-Netanyahu's government is set on expanding settlements in the West Bank and includes members who rule out a Palestinian state.
-Hamas, which advocates armed resistance against Israel, has been steadily expanding its operations in the West Bank.
-Monday's operation in Jenin, the apparent trigger for the killing of the four Israelis, touched off some of the most intense fighting for months with Israeli forces - who had been carrying out an arrest raid - caught in an hours-long gunbattle with heavily armed Palestinian militants.

-Five Palestinians were killed and two, including a 15-year-old girl, died later of their wounds, while more than 90 were wounded in the fighting.
-Seven Israeli personnel were wounded.
+Monday's military arrest raid in Jenin, the apparent trigger for the killing of the four Israelis, touched off hours of fighting with heavily armed Palestinian militants.
+Seven Palestinians died, more than 90 were wounded and seven Israeli personnel were wounded.
 So far this year, 174 Palestinians, most of them militants but several of them civilians, have been killed by Israeli forces.
 At the same time, 24 Israelis and one foreigner have been killed in attacks by Palestinians in the West Bank, around Jerusalem and in some Israeli cities.
 (Writing by Nidal al-Mughrabi and James Mackenzie; editing by Mark Heinrich and Philippa Fletcher)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)